Streptococcus salivarius

 More importantly, in the laboratory, S. salivarius can show a distinct clearing on GYC plates.
 This is because S. salivarius can ferment the glucose yielding lactic acid.
-Next, the lactic acid actually reacts with the calcium carbonate in the GYC plate, resulting in zones of clearings on the plate.
+Next, the lactic acid reacts with the calcium carbonate in the GYC plate, resulting in zones of clearings on the plate.

 Role as a probiotic

 Some strains of S. salivarius are being trialed for their use as a probiotic in the prevention of oral infections.
 Some strains of S. salivarius are found to produce BLIS (Bacteriocin-like Inhibitory Substances) which are antimicrobial peptides.
 These peptides display interspecies inhibition, and inhibit Streptococcus pyogenes (which causes strep throat infections).
 Lozenges containing S. salivarius are marketed to support immunity against more virulent Streptococcus strains.
 People with this strain of naturally occurring S. salivarius on their tongue have been shown to have fewer Strep throat infections.
 This is also being investigated for its potential to prevent rheumatic heart disease which is also caused by S. pyogenes.